 Many of us move because we’re after somewhere with cheaper living costs.
 This is something important to consider before you make any final decisions.
 Can you afford to support yourself in your new home?

 Countries like Norway are notoriously expensive, whereas places like Portugal are known to be more affordable.
-And don’t just assume affordability means you have to sacrifice the quality of life, either – with help from the likes of Property Lisbon, you’ll be able to find a lovely home that can earn you a Golden Visa, and Portuguese residents report that they are generally happy with their way of life in areas such as climate and work/life balance.
+And don’t just assume affordability means you have to sacrifice the quality of life, either – with proper help, you’ll be able to find a lovely home that can earn you a Golden Visa, and Portuguese residents report that they are generally happy with their way of life in areas such as climate and work/life balance.

 Improve Your Health